Patient Resources

 This patient assistance program caps the cost of these medicines for all eligible patients.
 It is important you speak with you doctor for more information should you think you or a loved one may be eligible.

-Please note: Your cancer specialist is your primary source of contact for advice, information and support in relation to your condition or treatment with OPDIVO or OPDIVO in combination with YERVOY.
+Please note: Your cancer specialist is your primary source of contact for advice, information and support in relation to your condition or treatment with OPDIVO, YERVOY or OPDIVO in combination with YERVOY.
 Ask your doctor if OPDIVO, YERVOY or OPDIVO in combination with YERVOY is right for you.

-OPDIVO (nivolumab 10mg/mL) is a prescription medicine that can be used on its own (monotherapy) in the treatment of advanced melanoma and for a type of kidney cancer (renal cell carcinoma).
-OPDIVO monotherapy is also used to treat certain types of lung cancer, a type of head and neck cancer (squamous cell carcinoma of the Head and Neck), a type of bladder cancer (urothethial carcinoma), a type of blood cancer (classical Hodgkin lymphoma), a type of liver cancer (hepatocellular carcinoma) and a type of food pipe cancer (oesophageal cancer).
-OPDIVO monotherapy can be used as adjuvant treatment after surgical removal of cancer in certain types of melanoma, food pipe cancer (oesophageal) and cancer of the connection between the stomach and the food pipe (gastro-oesophageal junction).
+OPDIVO (nivolumab 10mg/mL) is a prescription medicine that can be used on its own (monotherapy) in the treatment of advanced melanoma, a type of kidney cancer (renal cell carcinoma), certain types of lung cancer, a type of head and neck cancer (squamous cell carcinoma of the head and neck), a type of bladder cancer (urothelial carcinoma), a type of blood cancer (classical Hodgkin lymphoma), a type of liver cancer (hepatocellular carcinoma) and a type of food pipe cancer (oesophageal squamous cell carcinoma).
+OPDIVO monotherapy can be used as adjuvant treatment after surgical removal of cancer in certain types of melanoma, food pipe cancer (oesophageal), cancer of the connection between the stomach and the food pipe (gastro-oesophageal junction), and bladder cancer (urothelial carcinoma).
 OPDIVO (nivolumab 10 mg/mL) and YERVOY (ipilimumab 5 mg/mL) are prescription medicines that can be used together to treat certain types of advanced melanoma, advanced renal cell carcinoma and malignant pleural mesothelioma (a type of lung cancer that affects the lining of the lung).
 OPDIVO in combination with YERVOY and chemotherapy is used to treat a certain type of lung cancer.
-OPDIVO in combination with chemotherapy is used to treat cancer of the stomach (gastric), cancer of the connection between the stomach and food pipe (gastro-oesophageal junction) and the food pipe (oesophageal adenocarcinoma).
+OPDIVO in combination with chemotherapy is used to treat cancer of the stomach (gastric adenocarcinoma), cancer of the connection between the stomach and food pipe (gastro-oesophageal junction adenocarcinoma) and the food pipe (oesophageal adenocarcinoma or oesophageal squamous cell carcinoma).
+OPDIVO, in combination with chemotherapy, is used to treat a type of lung cancer (non-small cell lung cancer) before you have surgery.
+OPDIVO, in combination with chemotherapy, is used to treat a type of bladder cancer (urothelial carcinoma).
 OPDIVO in combination with cabozantinib can be used to treat advanced kidney cancer.

-YERVOY (ipilimumab 5mg/ml) is a prescription medicine that can be used on its own (monotherapy) in the treatment of advanced melanoma and in combination with OPDIVO for other types of cancer.
-These other cancers include a type of kidney cancer (renal cell carcinoma) and certain types of lung cancer (non-small cell lung cancer and malignant pleural mesothelioma).
+YERVOY (ipilimumab 5mg/ml) is a prescription medicine that can be used on its own (monotherapy) in the treatment of advanced melanoma; in combination with OPDIVO for a type of kidney cancer (renal cell carcinoma), advanced melanoma and malignant pleural mesothelioma (cancer that affects the lining of the lung), and in combination with OPDIVO and chemotherapy for a type of lung cancer (non-small cell lung cancer).

-Tell your doctor if you are taking any other medicines.
 Do not use OPDIVO or YERVOY if you are allergic (hypersensitive) to nivolumab or ipilimumab, or to any of the other ingredients of OPDIVO or YERVOY.
 If you are not sure talk to your doctor.
 OPDIVO, YERVOY and OPDIVO + YERVOY have risks and benefits, please discuss these with your doctor.
-Tell your doctor of any previous or current medical conditions, including if you have had a stem cell transplant that uses donor stem cells (allogeneic), if you have an auto-immune disease and if you are taking any medicines.
+Tell your doctor of any previous or current medical conditions, including if you have had a stem cell transplant that uses donor stem cells (allogeneic), if you have an auto-immune disease and if you are taking any other medicines.

 For more information about OPDIVO or YERVOY and a list of side effects, please see the OPDIVO Consumer Medicine Information at https://www.medsafe.govt.nz/Consumers/CMI/o/opdivo.pdf and/or the YERVOY Consumer Medicine Information at https://www.medsafe.govt.nz/consumers/cmi/y/yervoy.pdf or call BMS Medical Information on 0800 167 567 (toll free) or email medinfo.australia@bms.com to request a copy.

-OPDIVO is a funded prescription medicine for patients with advanced melanoma and advanced renal cell carcinoma who meet specific criteria.
+OPDIVO is a funded prescription medicine for patients with advanced melanoma and advanced kidney cancer (renal cell carcinoma), and OPDIVO and YERVOY, in combination, are funded prescription medicines for patients with metastatic kidney cancer (renal cell carcinoma) – restrictions apply.
 A prescription charge and normal Doctor’s fees may apply.
-OPDIVO is not funded by PHARMAC for the treatment of other cancers listed above.
-YERVOY is an unfunded medicine.
+OPDIVO and YERVOY are not funded by Pharmac for the treatment of other cancers listed above.
 Ask your health professional about the cost of the medicine and any other medical fees that may apply.